Identifiability of Deep Polynomial Neural Networks: Introduction

 \subsection{Related works}

-\textbf{Polynomial NNs:} Several works studied PNNs from the lens of algebraic geometry using their associated \textit{neuromanifolds} and \textit{neurovarieties} \cite{MarcSMTK25-review,KileTB19-NeurIPS} and their connection to tensor decompositions.
+\textbf{Polynomial NNs:} Several works studied PNNs from the lens of algebraic geometry using their associated \textit{neuromanifolds} and \textit{neurovarieties} \cite{KileTB19-NeurIPS} (in the emerging field of \textit{neuroalgebraic geometry}~\cite{MarcSMTK25-review}) and their close connection to tensor decompositions.
 Kileel et al. \cite{KileTB19-NeurIPS} studied the expressivity or feedforward PNNs in terms of the dimension of their neurovarieties.
 An analysis of the neuromanifolds for several architectures was presented in \cite{KubjLW24-algstat}.
 Conditions under which training losses do not exhibit bad local minima or spurious valleys were also investigated \cite{ArjeBKPT25-shallow,pollaci2023spuriousValleysPNNs,kazemipour2019avoidingBadMinimaDeepQuadraticNets}.
 The links between training 2-layer PNNs and low-rank tensor approximation \cite{ArjeBKPT25-shallow} as well as the biases gradient descent \cite{choraria2022spectralBiasPNNs} have been established.

-Recent work computed the dimensions of neuromanifolds associated with special types of self-attention \cite{HenrMK24-identifiability} and convolutional \cite{ShahMK24-convolutional} architectures, which is linked to local identifiability (a finite number of representations).
-For feedforward PNNs, local identifiability was demonstrated for networks with the same widths in every layer \cite{FinkRWY25-expressiveness}, while stronger uniqueness results are available for the 2-layer case with more general polynomial activations \cite{ComoQU17-xrank}.
-Local identifiability also holds when the activation degrees are larger than a so-called \textit{activation threshold} \cite{FinkRWY25-expressiveness}.
+Recent work computed the dimensions of neuromanifolds associated with special types of self-attention \cite{HenrMK24-identifiability} and convolutional \cite{ShahMK24-convolutional} architectures, and also include identifiability results.
+For feedforward PNNs, finite identifiability was demonstrated for networks with the same widths in every layer \cite{FinkRWY25-expressiveness}, while stronger results are available for the 2-layer case with more general polynomial activations \cite{ComoQU17-xrank}.
+Finite identifiability also holds when the activation degrees are larger than a so-called \textit{activation threshold} \cite{FinkRWY25-expressiveness}.
+Recent work studied the singularities of PNNs with activations consisting of the sum of monomials with very high activation degrees~\cite{shahverdi2025pnnsSingularitiesNonmonomial}.
 PNNs are also linked to \textit{factorization machines} \cite{rendle2010factorizationMachines}; this led to the development of efficient tensor-based learning algorithms \cite{blondel2016PNNsFactorizationMachinesAlgorithms,blondel2017multiOutputPNNsFactorizationMachines}.
 Note that other types of non-monomial polynomial-type activations \cite{liu2021ladderPNNs,fan2023expressivityTrainingQuadraticNetworks,bu2021quadraticNetworksSolvingPDEs,zhuo2025polynomialCompositionLLMs} have shown excellent performance; however, the geometry of these models is not well known.